openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 - `sendBroadcastNotification(message)`: Send a broadcast notification to _all_ devices of _all_ users.
 - `sendLogNotification(message)`: Send a log notification to the notifications list.
 Log notifications do not trigger a notification on the device.

-For each of the three actions, there's another variant accepting an icon name and a severity:
+For each of the three actions, there's another variant accepting an icon name and a tag:

-- `sendNotification(emailAddress, message, icon, severity)`
+- `sendNotification(emailAddress, message, icon, tag)`
-- `sendBroadcastNotification(message, icon, severity)`
+- `sendBroadcastNotification(message, icon, tag)`
-- `sendLogNotification(message, icon, severity)`
+- `sendLogNotification(message, icon, tag)`

-Icon and severity can potentially be used by cloud instance clients (such as the openHAB apps for Android or iOS) to be displayed in the notification itself and the list of notifications.
+Icon and tag can potentially be used by cloud instance clients (such as the openHAB apps for Android or iOS) to be displayed in the notification itself and the list of notifications.

 The parameters for these actions have the following meaning:

 - `emailAddress`: String containing the email address the target user is registered with in the cloud instance.
 - `message`: String containing the notification message text.
 - `icon`: String containing the icon name (as described in [Items: Icons]({{base}}/configuration/items.html#icons)).
-- `severity`: String containing a description of the severity (tag) of the incident.
+- `tag`: String containing the tag for the notification.

-`null` may be used to skip the `icon` or `severity` parameter.
+`null` may be used to skip the `icon` or `tag` parameter.

 ### Title, Tag, Reference Id, Media Attachments & Actions